The included iPad can be connected to multiple RO1 robots (if needed) after pairing with them.

 Start the sample program on the robot by running the routine.

 The spindle warmup program (or alternative program chosen above) should now run.
-If it does not work verify the 10850 macro variable is updating.
+If it does not work verify the 10850 macro variable on the Haas is updating to the program number you put in the Run Haas Program step.
 If it is not, verify communication between robot and machine.
+The Haas machine must be running the 6000.ns]c program with no errors first, then you must start the robot program.

 One way for the robot to communicate with other devices is through Modbus, one of the oldest and most widely used communication protocols in industrial settings.
 Modbus provides a common language that enables different devices to communicate with each other (such as an Allen Bradley PLC talking to a Siemens PLC), allowing devices from different manufacturers to work together.
 A Modbus Controller initiates communication and manages the data exchange between the compatible devices.